lilHummingbird/dnd-dice-roller/README.md

 A character stat roller that rolls 4d6 and removes the lowest value.

+An encounter creator for simple inspiration or a quick encounter.

 All tools can either be run from main.py or by themselves using the args provided.
 Use -h if you're unsure.